 The COVID-19 pandemic and the ensuing school shutdowns were sudden and unexpected.
+At-home learning — and really, at-home everything — are now reality until further notice.
 Now, all we can do is try our best to keep normalcy for our families.
-The challenge with distance learning is that the strict schedules and routines that children are used to have instantly gone away.
-Unfortunately, when big changes like this happen, behaviors can change.
+The challenges with distance learning , though, go beyond just how to teach your child at home.
+Another important thing to remember is that the strict schedules and routines that children are used to have instantly gone away.
+Unfortunately, when big changes like this happen, behaviors can change, too.

 Talk to Your Children and Encourage Them to Talk to You

 The most important way to normalize the changes that your child is experiencing is to listen to them and to hear their concerns.
 Start by asking if they have any fears and let them know that they can talk to you whenever they need to.
 The information that is so easily accessible to kids through social media and TV may be having a bigger effect on them than you realize.
 Having regular conversations with your kids can help them better understand the situation and potentially ease some of their fears.

 Make a Routine for Your Kids

 Kids are used to their daily routines and structure.
 Taking these two things away can be challenging for many children and can cause them to “test the limits” throughout the day.

 So, what can you do?
 Create a schedule or plan each day that outlines how the time will be spent.
 For a visual of what your schedule might look like, see our Classroom Scheduling Pocket Chart™.
 Be sure to add in brain breaks, dance breaks, exercise breaks, and snack breaks to make it easier for your children to stay focused when they are doing schoolwork.
 We have many school resources for parents to help you turn these plans into reality.

 Keep Electronics Away from Children During Homeschool Time